RishabhDevDogra/Shopping_List_WPF/README.md

+< Open WpfApp3 folder for the Project then open it in Visual Studio >

 An online shop  (WPF app) that calculates the total amount of the bill.
 The app displays an items menu in four ComboBoxes.
 Each ComboBox should contain a category